Proyek-Sangkuriang/sangkuriang/README.md

 **Note**:
 Run `npm run build` for reforms a one off build application without refresh.
 Open [http://localhost:3001](http://localhost:3001) to configure the Web server.

+## Contributing ?
+Fork the repo, make changes and send a PR.
+We'll review it together! but please, see the detail flow first before making any changes.

+## License
+This project is licensed under the terms of MIT license.

+## Contact Us
+Email : hubungi.aja@gmail.com

+> This frontend built is based on Tabler, a premium and open source dashboard template with a responsive and high-quality UI, click [here](https://github.com/tabler/tabler) for the detail's about Tabler